PedroLorenzen/NodeJS/mandatory2/SkillHub/README.md

 # svelte SKILLHUB

-> I am currently halfway through a Svelte project in my fourth semester of Computer Science studies at KEA.
+> I am currently halfway through a Svelte course in my fourth semester of Computer Science at KEA.

 > SKILLHUB is an easy-to-use job portal where you can post job opportunities or seek assistance with tasks.